nuxeo-sandbox/nuxeo-s3-utils/README.md

   * The default values suit most of cases, but if you network allows for different settings and better performance, you can change the values.

 ### Use `nuxeo.conf`
 It may be interesting to read the value from `nuxeo.conf`.
-This way, you can deploy the same Studio projet in different environments (typically Dev/Test/Prod), each of them using a different set of regions and buckets.
+This way, you can deploy the same Studio project in different environments (typically Dev/Test/Prod), each of them using a different set of regions and buckets.

 For this purpose: